-This is one of the minimalist power showers you can get.
-And that makes it perfect for most bathrooms but in specific, those that struggle for space.
-So, if you’re in a small bath, or tiny shower enclosure, then this is going to help make that enclosure feel a little bigger than it is compared with other power showers on the market.
+This is one of the most minimalist power shower models you can get for your bathroom.
+And that makes it perfect for most bathrooms, but in specific, those that struggle for space.
+So, if you’re in a small bath, or tiny shower enclosures, this will help make that enclosure feel a little bigger than it is compared with other showers on the market.

-You’ll get Bristan’s updated riser rail, a vast improvement on the three showers the Hydropower replaces (New Team N1000XT, NT1000XT Power Shower and Showerforce SF 1000 XM).
+You’ll get Bristan’s updated riser rail, which is a vast improvement on the three showers the Hydropower replaces (New Team N1000XT, NT1000XT Power Shower and Showerforce SF 1000 XM).

-You’ll get the standard dial for temperature control, but being thermostatic, you’re protected if there’s a sudden fluctuation in water pressure.
-The thermostatic valve in the Bristan Hydropower is one of the best; it will be able to regulate the temperature between -1-+1 degree of the temperature original set.
+You’ll get the standard dial for temperature control, but since this power shower is thermostatic, you’re protected if there’s a sudden fluctuation in water pressure or heating.
+The thermostatic valve in the Bristan Hydropower is one of the best; it will be able to regulate the temperature between -1/+1 degree of the temperature original set.

-The warranty here speaks for itself.
-It’s the biggest warranty on offer from our “best power shower” list; 2-years for parts and 1-year for labour.
-So, you can be sure this is going to last.
+The warranty here speaks for itself — it’s the biggest one on offer from our “best power shower” list: 2-years for parts and 1-year for labour.
+So, you can be sure this power shower will last.

-If you’re looking for a cheap power shower, this is also where the Bristan comes up trumps.
-It’s RRP is well below the Mira and Triton.
+If you’re looking for a cheap power shower for your bathroom, this is also where the Bristan comes up trumps.
+Its RRP is well below the Mira and Triton.

 But, unlike the Mira and Triton, it’s unlikely you’ll be finding deals much below the RRP.
 The Hydropower is already competitively priced, so it doesn’t seem like retailers have much margin to move on price.

 You’ll get a shower head that’s got 3 spray settings to adjust.
-That’s bolted to the wall with their upgraded riser rail, which looks more stylish than previous modesl.
-And, you’ll get all the installation instructions and fittings needed to get this fitted.
+That’s bolted to the wall with their upgraded riser rail, which looks more stylish than Bristan’s previous models.
+And, you’ll get all the instructions and fittings needed to install this shower in your bathroom.

 Power Shower Companies

-Below we’ve curated a list of the top power shower brands available in the UK.
-So, if a unit on the list above doesn’t stand out, you won’t go far wrong by buying a power shower from these companies.
+Below, we’ve curated a list of the top power shower brands available in the UK.
+So, if a unit on the list above doesn’t stand out, you won’t go far wrong by buying a power shower from one of these companies.

 Power Shower Installation Costs

-The price differential comes into play depending on where in the UK you are, and the complexity of the install.
+The price differential comes into play depending on where in the UK you are, and the complexity of the install and fit.
 For instance, if this is a new bathroom without pipework, that’s going to take more time (and cost more) than swapping out an existing unit with one that bolts straight onto the existing cold/hot water feeds.